Vyral/base-template/_posts/2018-06-25-here-is-to-life-liberty-and-the-pursuit-of-happiness.md

   Happy Fourth of July!
 On this day in our nation’s history, the founding fathers took some of the first steps toward what would become the American independence we enjoy today.
 And the rights they proclaimed on that day still ring true in this moment.
-So I hope that as you enjoy this holiday with loved ones.
+So I hope that you enjoy this holiday with loved ones.
 To see my full message, watch this short video.
 enclosure: >-
   https://s3.amazonaws.com/vyralmarketing/John+Schuster/Videos+/2018/John+Schuster+Group-+4th+of+July.mp4